Skip to content

 ❔ Exercises

-For hints regarding how to use conda you can check out the cheat sheet in the exercise folder.
+For guidance on using conda, refer to the cheat sheet in the exercise folder.

 1. Download and install conda.
 You are free to either install full conda or the much simpler version miniconda.
-The core difference between the two packages is that conda already comes with a lot of packages that you would normally have to install with miniconda.
-The downside is that conda is a much larger package which can be a huge disadvantage on smaller devices.
-Make sure that your installation is working by writing conda help in a terminal and it should show you the help message for conda.
-If this does not work you probably need to set some system variable to point to the conda installation
+Conda includes many pre-installed packages, while Miniconda is a smaller, minimal installation.
+Conda's larger size can be a disadvantage on smaller devices.
+Verify your installation by running conda help in a terminal; it should display the conda help message.
+If it doesn't work, you may need to configure a system variable to point to the conda installation.

 2. If you have successfully installed conda, then you should be able to execute the conda command in a terminal.